openshift/enhancements/enhancements/mcd-reboot-exceptions.md

 ### Implementation Details/Notes/Constraints [optional]

-How the comparision determines what constitutes a domain, whether by target file or by configuration element, is left for later discussion.
+How the function determines what constitutes a unit of configuration or "domain" for the purposes of comparision and output is left for later discussion.

+Possibilities include basing the results on:
+- which file(s) the configuration changes end up in,
+- whether specific keys have or have not changed,
+- a combination of both

 ### Risks and Mitigations